chombo-discharge/chombo-discharge/doc/sphinx/source/ClassAPI.rst

 * ``plasma_engine.max_plot_depth`` restricts the maximum plot depth.
 A negative number implies that plot data is taken all the way down to the finest level.
 * ``plasma_engine.max_chk_depth`` restricts the maximum checkpoint depth.
 A negative number implies that plot data is taken all the way down to the finest level.
 * ``plasma_engine.num_plot_ghost`` controls the number of ghost cells that will be included in plot files.
 * ``plasma_engine.plt_vars`` controls the plot variables for ``plasma_engine``.
-Currently available plot variables are 'tags' and 'tracer', which plots cells marked for refinement and the associated tracer fields.
+Currently available plot variables are: `tags`, which plot the cells marked for refinement. `tracer` plots the associated tracer fields from which refinement and coarsening decisions are made. `J` plots the space charge current, and `mpi_rank` plots the MPI rank for the various boxes.
 * ``plasma_engine.restart`` controls the restart step.
 A value less or equal to zero implies a fresh simulation.
 Setting this number to larger than zero tells ``plasma_engine`` to look for a checkpoint file with the specified time step, and then start the simulation from that particular time step.
 * ``plasma_engine.restart_mode`` This is a special flag that allows different restart modes (for example, removing all space charge or surface charge).
 * ``plasma_engine.refine_geometry`` controls how far the geometry will be refined.
 A negative values implies that level-set surfaces are refined down to the maximum allowed level.